Cogniteo/cogniteo.github.io/_pages/services.md

 # About Our Collective

-We specialize in **AI Native Platform Engineering** and the development of **AI Native Internal Developer Platforms (IDPs)** that empower engineering teams to ship software efficiently.
+We specialize in **Platform Engineering** and the development of **AI-Native Platforms** that empower engineering teams to ship software efficiently.
 Our approach is vendor-independent, leveraging open-source technologies and the **NeoNephos & Cloud Native Computing Foundation (CNCF) ecosystem** to create flexible, scalable, and cost-effective solutions.

 ***

-# AI Native Platform Engineering
+# AI-Native Platform Engineering

 AI Native Platform Engineering redefines how infrastructure, internal developer platforms, and automation are built and managed.
 We bring together Kubernetes-native control loops, GitOps, and intelligent AI agents to deliver adaptive, scalable, and policy-driven platforms for modern enterprises.